 Learning Outcomes: From problem-solving to medical competency, you will gain the skills necessary to compassionately serve in a healthcare setting.

-Southeast Tech LPN graduates or LPNs with 750 documented hours of work experience are a good fit for STI’s RN program.
+Southeast Tech LPN graduates or LPNs with 750 documented hours of work experience are a good fit for STC’s RN program.
 Your experience launches your career toward an associate degree.

 Southeast Tech’s one-year Registered Nursing program includes courses on Microbiology, Nursing Across the Lifespan and Advanced Medical/Surgical Nursing.